HalfScale/InventorySystem/README.md

 # InventorySystem

-Working on a particular inventory system
+A simple inventory system using CSS, HTML, Javascript, JQuery, Jsp and Servlets.
+With JasperReports integration.